 Portfolio manager’s Letter October 2008

-Hyman Minsky, an economist popular in the nineteen seventies, held that the capitalistic economy has an inherent tendency to develop instability.
-This instability eventually erupts into a in severe economic crises.
+Hyman Minsky, an economist famous in the nineteen seventies, held that the capitalistic economy has an inherent tendency to develop instability.
+This instability eventually erupts into a severe economic crisis, or generational events.
 In his words “stability unstable“.
 He said in the 1970’s that the key mechanism that pushes the economy towards a crisis is the accumulation of debt.
 During periods of prosperity intelligent people will tend to act as though they have become collectively stupid.

-Competitive market forces will eventually encourage participants to will do things they know to be foolish, because the guy across the street is doing it, and because the guy across the street is making a lot money doing what he is doing (investment managers buy tech stocks in 1999, loan officers make loans without proper documentation or down payments in 2006).
+Competitive market forces will eventually encourage participants to will do things they know to be foolish and create a generational events.
+Because the guy across the street is doing it, and because the guy across the street is making a lot of money doing what he is doing (investment managers bought tech stocks in 1999, loan officers make loans without proper documentation or down payments in 2006).
 During “good” times, businesses in profitable areas of the economy are handsomely rewarded for raising their level of debt.
 In short, the faster a banker lends money, the more profit his bank shows at the end of the quarter, and the bigger his bonus will be at the end of the year.

 Hence we have long cycles that tend to last 30 to 40 years.
 Buffett wrote an article for Fortune Magazine in 1999 identifying a long cycle at the end of the 20th century as consisting of seventeen lean years (1966 – 1983) and seventeen fat years (1983 – 2000).
-So if we fit this fact pattern into Minisky’s theory, about generational event, we can say that it took seventeen lean years for the economy to get smart and then seventeen more fat years for it to get dumb again.
+So if we fit this fact pattern into Minsky’s theory about a generational events, we can say that it took seventeen lean years for the economy to get smart and then seventeen more fat years for it to get dumb again.

 It accomplishes little to attempt to assign blame.
 This is the politician’s endless quest to affix blame for Black Swans.
 The difference being that while economic cycles are eminently predictable, and their damage is avoidable for the individual that understands human nature (Buffett).
 Still it seems just as obvious that these cycles are not now and never will be preventable.